Driver Evaluation and Rehabilitation Program

-Once the evaluation is completed, the therapist will discuss the results of the evaluation and provide recommendations including a written report of the recommendations.
+Once the evaluation is completed, the therapist will discuss the results of the evaluation and provide recommendations in a written report.
 You will need to bring your driver’s license and auto insurance to your appointment for the Driver Evaluation.

 Q. Does CHCServices send the driver evaluation and written recommendations to the Department of Licensing (DOL)?

 A. CHCServices does not send the driver evaluation and written recommendations to the DOL.
 The evaluation results and recommendations are provided to our clients so they can make an informed decision.

 Q. Can I use insurance to pay for the evaluation?

 A. Unfortunately, insurance does not yet recognize the Driver Evaluation & Rehab Program as a therapy service and therefore does not cover the cost.
 The cost of the program is billed at the same price per hour as traditional home health, physical therapy.

 Q. If I pass my driver evaluation does this overturn my doctor’s recommendation that I stop driving?